These resources provide help with planning ahead for NICE guidance, understanding where you are now, and conducting improvement initiatives.

 Resource impact templates are based on the population of England and they can be amended to estimate the resource impact for the population of Wales and Northern Ireland.

-NICE has developed these tools to help those with a role in the strategic planning or delivery of services for a condition (or set of circumstances) that are addressed by NICE guidance.
+We have developed service planning tools to help those with a role in the strategic planning or delivery of services for a condition (or set of circumstances) that are addressed by NICE guidance.
 These tools are targeted at those who are responsible for planning and putting the guidance into practice.

 The content of tools depends on the guidance but can include the following: